birdnet-team/birdnet/README.md

 # get most probable prediction at time interval 0s-3s
 prediction, confidence = list(predictions[(0.0, 3.0)].items())[0]
-print(f"predicted '{prediction}' with a confidence of {confidence:.6f}")
+print(f"predicted '{prediction}' with a confidence of {confidence:.2f}")
 # output:
-# predicted 'Poecile atricapillus_Black-capped Chickadee' with a confidence of 0.814056
+# predicted 'Poecile atricapillus_Black-capped Chickadee' with a confidence of 0.81
 ```

+### Model Formats and Execution Details

+This project provides two model formats: Protobuf and TFLite.
+Both models are designed to have identical precision up to 2 decimal places, with differences only appearing from the third decimal place onward.

+- **Protobuf Model**: Accessed via `ModelV2M4()`, this model can be executed on both GPU and CPU.
+By default, the Protobuf model is used, and the system will attempt to run it on the GPU if available.

+- **TFLite Model**: Accessed via `ModelV2M4TFLite()`, this model is limited to CPU execution only.

+Ensure your environment is configured to utilize the appropriate model and available hardware optimally.

 ## License